jamis/jamis.github.io/_posts/2014-06-23-second-great-secret.md

 "Excellent.
 Excellent!
 Now, back to what I was saying before, about your tree being the same as a maze, and vice versa.
 Can you imagine a way to preserve all the connections in your tree, but move the vertices around?
 To change its shape, without changing how each vertex is connected to its neighbors?"

 Fabian thought for a moment, and then smiled.
 "I think so, sir.
 Yes.
 Here."
-He pointed at one of the junctions.
+He stood up and walked over to the wall, where he pointed at one of the junctions.
 "If this intersection were to bend *down* instead of *up*, this whole branch would follow suit."
 He gestured at one half of his tree.

 "Very good, Fabian.
 Very good.
 Yes, that's the idea.
 Now, I'm going to show you a little trick."
 He pulled his pencil from his lab coat and held it above one of the junctions.
 "Watch this."